Process optimization finds and removes wasted steps, delays, errors, and unnecessary costs in how work gets done.

 Process optimization is not a one-time project.
 Businesses evolve, and processes drift over time.
 The most efficient companies run continuous improvement cycles, reviewing key processes quarterly and measuring efficiency metrics.

 Most businesses run on processes designed years ago for a smaller operation.
 As the company grows, these processes break down.
-Process optimization is how PE firms extract 10-20% cost savings from portfolio companies in the first 100 days.
+Process optimization is how PE firms find early cost savings in portfolio companies during the first 100 days.

 Automating a broken process instead of fixing the process first